 Legal Employer Status

-In an EOR model, the Employer of the Record provider acts as the full legal employer for talent.
+In an EOR model, the Employer of Record provider serves as the sole legal employer for talent.
 This means they assume full legal responsibility for the employee and will be responsible for any compliance issues.

-In contrast, a PEO provider will act as a co-employer for the staffing agencies, which means the two businesses will share the employment responsibility.
-These liabilities will usually be spelled out in the contract, and sometimes states mandate what a PEO is responsible for versus the client company.
+In contrast, a PEO provider will act as a co-employer for the staffing agencies, meaning the two businesses will share employment responsibilities.
+These liabilities will usually be spelled out in the contract, and sometimes states mandate what a PEO is responsible for and what the client company is responsible for.

 Business Registration Requirements